 - 2 pitted soft dates

-- 1 tbsp of flax or chia seeds
+- 1 tablespoon of flax or chia seeds

 - ¼-1/2 cup of frozen spinach

 - Additional.
-You can also add avocado, kiwi, a pinch of chlorella, and amla powder. ½ tsp nettle powder.
+You can also add avocado, kiwi, a pinch of chlorella, and amla powder. ½ teaspoon nettle powder.

 - Water and or ice